TeeradonNamkanisorn/Tracker_frontend/README.md

 ## Launch Backend Server

-See README.md in the backend repository
+See README.md in the backend repository https://github.com/TeeradonNamkanisorn/Tracker_backend

-## Starting app
+## Starting the app

+run the command line: npm start

+#### About seeding

 If the data was seeded properly in the backend, when logged in with the test account provided, the records created with the seeder should be seen.